-- 2. The following costs are unallowable: - a.
-Facilities and Construction: highway construction, maintenance or design, construction or reconstruction of permanent facilities, highway safety appurtenances, office furnishings and fixtures, and land (except for Incentive Grant Program to Increase Motorcyclist Safety (CFDA 20.612) funds, which may be used to purchase facilities, including the purchase of land (Section 2010(e)(1)(B)(iv) of SAFETEA-LU)). - b.
+2. The following costs are unallowable:

+- a.
+Facilities and Construction: highway construction, maintenance or design, construction or reconstruction of permanent facilities, highway safety appurtenances, office furnishings and fixtures, and land (except for Incentive Grant Program to Increase Motorcyclist Safety (CFDA 20.612) funds, which may be used to purchase facilities, including the purchase of land) (Section 2010(e)(1)(B)(iv) of SAFETEA-LU)). - b.
 Equipment: truck scales, traffic signal preemption systems. - c.
-Training: individual's salary, and training employees of Federal agencies, except as noted above. - d.
+Training: an individual's salary, and training employees of Federal agencies, except as noted above. - d.
 Program Administration: research costs, expenses to defray activities of Federal agencies, and commercial drivers' compliance requirements.

 - a.
-State and Community Highway Safety (CFDA 20.600) and Safety Incentive Grants for Use of Seatbelts (CFDA 20.604) - The State shall pay at least 20 percent, or the applicable sliding scale rate, as stated in the grant award, of the total cost of the program.
-The State shall pay at least 50 percent of the costs for planning and administration (23 USC 120(b) and 402(d); 23 CFR section 1252.4). - b.
-For Alcohol Traffic Safety and Drunk Driving Prevention Incentive Grants (CFDA 20.601), Occupant Protection (CFDA 20.602), and Federal Highway Safety Data Improvements Incentive Grants (CFDA 20.603), States are required to match Federal funds at 25 percent the first and second years, 50 percent the third and fourth years, and 75 percent the fifth and sixth years (23 USC 405, 410, and 411; 23 CFR sections 1313.4(b), 1335.10, and 1345.4(a)). - c.
-Safety Incentives to Prevent Operation of Motor Vehicles by Intoxicated Individuals (CFDA 20.605), and Safety Belt Performance Grants (CFDA 20.609) are 100 percent federally funded (23 USC 163 and 406(g); 23 CFR section 1225.4(b)(3)). - d.
-State Traffic Safety Information System Improvements Grants (CFDA 20.610) and Incentive Grant Program to Prohibit Racial Profiling (CFDA 20.611) are 80 percent federally funded (Indian Nations and Territories are exempt from matching requirements and are 100 percent federally funded) (23 USC 408(e)(4); Section 1906(e)(2) of SAFETEA-LU).

-- e.
-Child Safety and Child Booster Seat Incentive Grants (CFDA 20.613) States are required to match Federal funds at 25 percent the first, second, and third years, and 50 percent the fourth year (Section 2011(c) of SAFETEA-LU). - f.
+State and Community Highway Safety (CFDA 20.600) The State is required to contribute at least 20 percent, or the applicable sliding scale rate, as stated in the grant award, of the total cost of the program.
+The State is required to pay at least 50 percent of the costs for planning and administration (23 USC 120(b) and 402(d); 23 CFR section 1252.4). - b.
+For Alcohol Impaired Driving Countermeasures Incentive Grants I (CFDA 20.601), and Occupant Protection Incentive Grants (CFDA 20.602), States are required to match Federal funds at 25 percent for the first and second years, 50 percent for the third and fourth years, and 75 percent for the fifth and sixth years (23 USC 405 and 410,; 23 CFR sections 1313.4(b) and 1345.4(a)). - c.
+Safety Belt Performance Grants (CFDA 20.609) are 100 percent federally funded (23 USC 406(g)). - d.
+State Traffic Safety Information System Improvements Grants (CFDA 20.610) and Incentive Grant Program to Prohibit Racial Profiling (CFDA 20.611) are 80 percent federally funded (Indian Nations and Territories are exempt from matching requirements and are 100 percent federally funded) (23 USC 408(e)(4); Section 1906(e)(2) of SAFETEA-LU). - e.
+Child Safety and Child Booster Seat Incentive Grants (CFDA 20.613) States are required to match Federal funds at 25 percent the first, second, and third years, and 50 percent the fourth year (Section 2011(c) of SAFETEA-LU).

+f.
 Additional matching requirements may be specified in the grantee's highway safety plan to limit the maximum Federal share of an ambulance, helicopter, automated external defibrillators, or aircraft to 25 percent.